JosefNemec/Playnite/doc/tutorials/extensions/pluginSettings.md

 Plugins can provide configuration view that end users can use to change plugin's behavior.
 This includes UI component to display settings objects and input verification methods.

+Plugins providing settings have to `HasSettings` plugin property set to `true`.

 Implementation
 ---------------------